 - Gastroenteritis presentations to sentinel GPs increased in the past week.
-Data for gastroenteritis presentations to EDs are being reviewed and not available for this week. - Notifications for rotavirus and detections of norovirus at PathWest decreased in the past week.
+Data for gastroenteritis presentations to EDs are being reviewed and not available for this week. - Notifications for rotavirus decreased and detections of norovirus at PathWest remained stable in the past week.